-MCOs shall ensure that reimbursement to community-based pharmacies realistically reflect buying power, buying volume, and price negotiating potential.
-MCOs must ensure that the Maximum Allowed Cost (MAC) for ingredient cost generic drugs for community-based pharmacies is no lower than the current National Average Drug Acquisition Cost (NADAC) listed for the NDC for the drug item.
+1. MCOs shall ensure that reimbursement to Community-Based Pharmacies realistically reflect buying power, buying volume, and price negotiating potential.
+MCOs must ensure that the Maximum Allowed Cost (MAC) for ingredient cost generic drugs for Community-based Pharmacies is no lower than the current National Average Drug Acquisition Cost (NADAC) listed for the National Drug Code (NDC) for the drug item.
 The dispensing fees will be paid in accordance with the terms of the applicable pharmacies' contracts.

-Where there is no NADAC price available, such as for certain OTC drug items, certain generic drugs that have few manufacturers, and some repackage products, the MAC must be no lower than the published Wholesaler's Average Cost (WAC) listed for the NDC plus 6%.
+Where there is not a NADAC price available, such as for certain over-the-counter (OTC) drug items, certain generic drugs that have few manufacturers, and some repackage products, the MAC must be no lower than the published Wholesaler's Average Cost (WAC) listed for the NDC plus 6%.
 The WAC must come from a published national pharmacy pricing source such as Medispan or First Data Bank that is not associated with the MCO or PBM.
-This pricing methodology for certain OTC drug items aligns with the State's reimbursement structure under Medicaid FFS.
+This pricing methodology for certain OTC drug items aligns with the state's reimbursement structure under Medicaid fee-for-service (FFS).
 Such pricing is in effect only for drug items that do not have a NADAC price available.